Students’ mental health and recovery

 To shed light on these topics from multiple perspectives, we have spoken with both experts and students.
 In the interviews, they share knowledge, experiences and concrete advice that can contribute to increased understanding and support in everyday student life.

-SUS met Ingemar Dahlgren, Head of Student Health Services, to discuss student stress, anxiety and recovery.
+SUS met Ingemar Dahlgren to talk about Student Health Services, student stress, anxiety and recovery.
 Read the interview below.

 What types of mental health problems do you most often encounter among students?